org-arl/arlpy/README.md

 > [!TIP]
 > For those of you who use this package as a Python front-end to BELLHOP, there is now a better option to consider.
 > The [`UnderwaterAcoustics.jl`](https://github.com/org-arl/UnderwaterAcoustics.jl) ecosystem provides
-> a unified interface to a variety of propagation models including BELLHOP, KRAKEN, etc. Although developed
+> a unified and more capable interface to a variety of propagation models including BELLHOP, KRAKEN, ORCA, etc. Although developed
 > for Julia, the packages can [easily be used from Python](https://org-arl.github.io/UnderwaterAcoustics.jl/python.html).

 ## Introduction